mkmueller/mrand/readme.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
 Package mrand is a simple wrapper for math/rand.
-Int() and Int64() accept optional range parameters.